Select your destination country above to calculate international shipping costs from the U.S.

 However, additional freight costs are due to "dead volume" in palletized cargo transportation.

-Even if additional costs are associated with the palletization, it is definitely worth it.
-As a rule, not palletized cargo is not accepted by ocean freight carriers for international shipping from the USA.
+Even if additional costs are associated with palletization, it is definitely worth it.
+As a rule, ocean freight carriers do not accept unpalletized cargo for international shipping from the USA.

 Typically, you can ship a few boxes loose.
 You can ship regular cardboard moving boxes of different sizes.
-However, if you send boxes loose, then for extra protection, we recommend heavy-duty cardboard shipping boxes.
+However, if you send boxes loose, we recommend heavy-duty cardboard shipping boxes for extra protection.
 Order online in advance.
 We may recommend Uline.com.

 Shipping goods in loose boxes overseas has advantages and disadvantages.